Vyral/base-template/_posts/2018-06-15-why-sellers-shouldnt-always-select-the-highest-priced-offer.md

 The terms and conditions of an offer specify whether the buyer needs financing, whether they’re asking for closing costs to be paid, how short their due diligence period is, etc.&nbsp;

 In our case, we ended up going with the second offer.
-It’s price wasn’t as high as the first offer, but the seller didn’t have any contingencies and was able to close on the house in 30 days.
+Its price wasn’t as high as the first offer, but the seller didn’t have any contingencies and was able to close on the house in 30 days.
 In the end, both parties left the table happy.